IgniteUI/help-topics/topics/02_Controls/igGrid/05_igGridExcelExporter Overview.md

 ## Dependencies

-The `igGridExcelExporter` is dependent upon the Infragistics Javascript Excel library, so we need to add references to the library js files and the `igGridExcelExporter` js file:
+The `igGridExcelExporter` is dependent upon the Infragistics JavaScript Excel library, so we need to add references to the library js files and the `igGridExcelExporter` js file:

 ```html
 <script src="igniteui/js/modules/infragistics.documents.core.js" type="text/javascript"></script>